arsalsid/Hilal-Software_E2E_Automation_Framework-/README.md

 ## Execution Method of Tests

-- For running test on Ui mode execute command **npm run test:ui** on cmd or vs code terminal
+- For running test on Ui mode execute command **npm run test:ui** on cmd or vs code terminal(bash)
-- For running test on Headless mode execute command **npm run test:headless** on cmd or vs code terminal
+- For running test on Headless mode execute command **npm run test:headless** on cmd or vs code terminal(bash)

 ##  Generating Reports on Headless Mode